Jakhongir0103/jakhongir0103.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 other_contributions: true # includes papers marked as other_contrib={true}
-social: false # includes social icons at the bottom of the page
+social: true # includes social under the profile photo

 announcements:
   enabled: true # includes a list of news items